Admission to the Rowe Scholars Program

 Admission is by invitation.
 First year students considered for a Rowe scholarship generally rank within the top 10 percent of their high school class and have strong SAT scores (especially in mathematics).
 Incoming first years will receive their invitation letter in the summer.
 First year Rowe Scholars are automatically admitted to the prestigious UConn Honors Program with their Rowe invitations.

 In Spring 2012, the program began accepting applications from rising juniors.
 Rising juniors are defined as undergraduate students who, by the time of entry into the Rowe Scholars Program, have at least 54 completed credits and four semesters remaining until their expected date of graduation.
 If not already members of the Honors Program, Rowe applicants must apply to Honors concurrently.
 The application for Fall 2023 admission will be available by early March.

 The Admissions Committee is looking for rising juniors:

 - from Connecticut

 - who are members (or soon to be members) of the Honors Program

-- who are from an economically disadvantaged background and an underrepresented background and/or who are first generation college students
+- who are from a low-income background and an underrepresented background in the health fields and/or who are first generation college students

 - who have a desire to pursue a career in the health professions and who can point to specific types of involvement they’ve had in their chosen health profession